katiepeters/hiring-test/README.md

 * Use React.
 * Use CSS (or a preprocessor if you want to get fancy).
-* Use Git (commit as you build with clear messages).
 * Add some design flair.
 * Attempt at least 1 bonus item from each category (and explain your choices).
+* Use best practices for source code management (commit granularity, commit message strategy, branching strategy, etc.).

 ### Required Functionality